Bastardkb/bastardkb.github.io/build guides/FAQ.md

 ## Can I buy just the case?

-The Bastyl kit is meant as a tight, controlled experience.
+The Bastard Keyboard kit is meant as a tight, controlled experience.
 Selling the case without the PCBs and everything that goes around it doesn't make sense.

 We want all our customers to have a great build experience, and going with handwire is not part of it.